Warning: contains spoilers***

 Not only that, I also felt frustrated that none of the teachers ever did anything about the students’ getting mad at Harry over something that isn’t their business.

-I have thought to myself, as if I were either part of the story, or I could talk to the characters, One of you professors, do something!
+I have thought to myself, as if I were either part of the story or could talk to the characters, One of you professors, do something!
 Hey, how about you, Professor McGonagall–you believe that Harry didn’t put his name in the goblet of fire.
 Why don’t you tell the students that this is not their business?
 And warn them that if they mention anything about this to Harry, they will be punished, whether it’s detention, losing house points–anything?
 You’re not just the head of Gryffindor, you’re also the deputy headmistress.
 The students must have the need to listen to you.

 Despite their reactions when Harry’s name erupted from the goblet, there is a major inconsistency.